Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 Benzene

-With repeated exposure to low concentrations of benzene, changes are observed in the blood and hematopoietic organs, damage to the central and peripheral nervous system, and the gastrointestinal tract.
+With repeated exposure to low concentrations of benzene, changes are observed in the blood and hematopoietic organs, damage to the central and peripheral nervous system, gastrointestinal tract.
 Benzene is classified as a highly suspected carcinogen.
 The main metabolite of benzene is phenol.
 Benzene has a toxic effect on aquatic organisms.

 Phenols